wayleem/ghost-hunter/README.md

 https://stonybrook.digication.com/est-310-project-21/playtest

 # Deploying
 Download Expo Go on your mobile device to provide a server to host the app.
+Be sure to enable camera permissions on the Expo Go app.

 # Building & Testing
 1. run `npm i` in the terminal of the working directory.